 This is a 0.4-mile self-guided boardwalk trail through a mangrove forest, a unique and vital saltwater environment.
 It damaged much of the boardwalk during the last hurricane, so it is no longer a loop.
 However, it is still worth venturing to see the lake.
 The wind also damaged many of the mangroves.

 You will see three types of mangroves.
 There are red mangroves, black mangroves, and a few white mangrove trees.
-Red Mangroves are easy to discern from other mangroves. it has roots that hang from the branches descending to the waterline.
-The prop roots of all mangroves stabilize shorelines, protect it from the battering of waves.
-The prop roots of the mangrove trees are ideal habitat for juvenile fish, creating a nursery of sorts.
+Red mangroves are easy to distinguish from other mangroves.
+It has roots that hang from the branches, descending to the waterline.
+The prop roots of all mangroves stabilize shorelines, protecting them from the battering of waves.
+The prop roots of the mangrove trees are an ideal habitat for juvenile fish, creating a nursery of sorts.
 Buttonwood is also in abundance along the boardwalk.

 Journey through the West Lake Canoe Trail

 There is an 8.1-mile canoe trail (one-way) to Alligator Creek, ending at the mouth at Garfield Bight.
-Watch for alligators and crocodiles.
+Watch out for alligators and crocodiles.
 On a windy day, the lake can be difficult to navigate as the trail crosses the entire length of West Lake.
 Always check the weather report before hitting the trail.
 PVC trail markers direct you into Long Lake.
-Long lake is more protected as it is long and narrow.
-From here, follow the PVC markers you zig-zag your way through what is called, “the lungs” before entering Alligator Creek that empties into Garfield Bight.
-This is 18-miles round-trip and not for the feint of heart.
+Long Lake is more protected as it is long and narrow.
+From here, follow the PVC markers.
+It zig-zags through what is called “the lungs” before entering Alligator Creek and emptying into Garfield Bight.
+It’s an 18-mile round trip, and it’s difficult.
 Backcountry permits are required if you plan on camping.
-We never completed the trail, however, we did complete the first 3-miles before turning back.
+We never completed the entire trail.
+However, we got through the first 3-miles before turning back.
 It is a great way to experience the park.

-The boardwalk over the open water is a birder paradise, especially in the dry season.
-We saw many common wading birds, including Purple Gallinule, Limpkin, Coots, Herons, Ibis, and Roseate Spoonbills.
-You can view alligators along the boardwalk sunning themselves in the cooler winter days.
-There is also a launch for canoes and kayaks and a cover area for protection from the sun.
+The boardwalk over the open water is a birder’s paradise, especially in the dry season.
+We saw many common wading birds, including purple gallinule, limpkin, coots, herons, ibis, and roseate spoonbills.
+You can view alligators along the boardwalk sunning themselves on the cooler winter days.
+There is also a launch for canoes and kayaks and a covered area for protection from the sun.
 Great spot to sit and watch the wildlife.
 This is the first stop with restrooms after leaving the Royal Palm area.

 Hell’s Bay Canoe Trail

-Nice peaceful paddle meanders through the mangroves.
+This peaceful paddle meanders through the mangroves.
 We rented a tandem kayak for 1/2 day.
 It was plenty of time to complete the 6.75 mile out & back trail.
 The trail is marked with white PVS poles to show you the way.
 It is 3.0 miles to Lard Can backcountry campsite, 3.5 miles to Pearl Bay Chickee, and 5.5 miles to Hell’s Bay Chickee (all require permits to camp).
 Today, with the brisk wind, we only get as far as Pearl Bay Chickee before the skies begin to look foreboding for rain.
 They say the trek is “Hell to get into and Hell to get out of.”
 Bring water, sunscreen, bug spray, binoculars, snacks in a waterproof dry bag.
-A camera is a must take advantage of the amazing views.
+A camera is a must.
 It really was an enjoyable afternoon, a leisurely paddle.
 Lots of wading birds and a few alligators.
-Click for downloadable map.

 Navigate the Snake Bight Trail (MM-33.1)

 Don’t get thwarted by the mosquitoes.
 If you make it to the end of the trail, you will be rewarded.
 The bay views are amazing.
-There are lots of birds to see if the tide is not low.
+There are lots of birds to see if the tide is out.
 Bring binoculars.
-We saw plenty of Roseate Spoonbills, White Pelicans, and flamingos.
-The mangroves along the trail are home to Flycatchers, Warblers, and Catbird.
+We saw plenty of roseate spoonbills, white pelicans, and flamingos.
+The mangroves along the trail are home to flycatchers, warblers, and catbirds.
 We saw a few alligators sunning, trying to stay warm in the cooler air.
-I wish we had brought the fishing rods to fish the canal, maybe next time.
+I wish we had brought the fishing rods to fish th canal, maybe next time.

 Close to the Roadway-Mrazek Pond (MM-34.2)